Cetacean intelligence: Cross-species cooperation

 There have been instances in captivity of various species of dolphin and porpoise helping and interacting across species, including helping beached whales.
-Also they have been known to live alongside resident (fish eating) orca whales for limited amounts of time.

 Dolphins have also been known to aid human swimmers in need, and in at least one instance a distressed dolphin approached human divers seeking assistance.

 Creative behavior

 Aside from having exhibited the ability to learn complex tricks, dolphins have also demonstrated the ability to produce creative responses.
-This was studied by Karen Pryor during the mid-1960s at Sea Life Park in Hawaii, and was published as The Creative Porpoise: Training for Novel Behavior in 1969.
-The two test subjects were two rough-toothed dolphins (Steno bredanensis), named Malia (a regular show performer at Sea Life Park) and Hou (a research subject at adjacent Oceanic Institute).
+This was studied by Karen Pryor in the mid-1960s at Sea Life Park, Hawaii, and was published as The Creative Porpoise: Training for Novel Behavior in 1969.
+The two test subjects were rough-toothed dolphins (Steno bredanensis) named Malia (a regular show performer at Sea Life Park) and Hou (a research subject at adjacent Oceanic Institute).
 The experiment tested when and whether the dolphins would identify that they were being rewarded (with fish) for originality in behavior and was very successful.
 However, since only two dolphins were involved in the experiment, the study is difficult to generalize.

-Starting with the dolphin named Malia, the method of the experiment was to choose a particular behavior exhibited by her each day and reward each display of that behavior throughout the day's session.
+Starting with Malia, the experiments method was to choose a particular behavior exhibited by her each day and reward each display of that behavior throughout the session.
 At the start of each new day Malia would present the prior day's behavior, but only when a new behavior was exhibited was a reward given.
 All behaviors exhibited were, at least for a time, known behaviors of dolphins.
 After approximately two weeks Malia apparently exhausted "normal" behaviors and began to repeat performances.
 This was not rewarded.

 According to Pryor, the dolphin became almost despondent.
 However, at the sixteenth session without novel behavior, the researchers were presented with a flip they had never seen before.
 This was reinforced.
 As related by Pryor, after the new display: "instead of offering that again she offered a tail swipe we'd never seen; we reinforced that.
 She began offering us all kinds of behavior that we hadn't seen in such a mad flurry that finally we could hardly choose what to throw fish at".